When you’re having fun abroad, sometimes you might find yourself in a bit of a situation.

 Slovakia – https://gogirlguides.com/health/abortion-laws-around-the-world/ Available in pharmacies for about €22.

 Sweden – Costs around €17 when bought over the counter at pharmacies, hospitals and family planning clinics.
-Can be obtained free of charge in various public health centres, particularly youth clinics.
+Can be obtained free of charge in various public health centers, particularly youth clinics.

 If it’s been more than three days…